XeroAPI/Xero-Java/README.md

 - Create a [free Xero user account](https://www.xero.com/us/signup/api/)
 - Login to your Xero developer [dashboard](https://developer.xero.com/app/manage) and create an API application
 - Copy the credentials from your API app and store them using a secure ENV variable strategy
-- Decide the [neccesary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality
+- Decide the [necessary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality

 ## Installation
 Add the Xero Java SDK dependency to project via maven, gradle, sbt or other build tools can be found on [maven central](https://search.maven.org/search?q=g:com.github.xeroapi).